F5Networks/f5-ci-docs/docs/kubernetes/kctlr-as3-cert-trust.rst

 You can use the CIS trusted SSL certificate store to establish trust between CIS, and your remote BIG-IP systems.

-To establish trust, add the BIG-IP device certificate, or the Certificate Authority's (CA) signing certificate, to the CIS trusted SSL certificate store.
+To establish trust, add the BIG-IP device certificate, or the Certificate Authority's (CA) signing certificate to the CIS trusted SSL certificate store.

 .. important::

    If you connect to the BIG-IP system using an IP address, instead of a hostname, you must add the IP address to the Common Name (CN), and Subject Alternative Name (SAN) certificate attributes.

+   CIS cannot currently establish trust using Private IP addresses.

 ----